Antique airplanes to be repaired, displayed, flown at Hastings Municipal Airport

 One of the wings of a 1928 Lincoln Page airplane is moved into a hanger at Hastings Municipal Airport Sunday morning.
 Back left is Byron Jorgensen, Pat Schmitz (back right), Lynn Alber (front left) and Glen Bredthauer (front right).

-Packed in with old couch cushions and big pieces of foam, a 1928 Lincoln Page and 1937 Lincoln Aerosport F model airplane made the trip in pieces this weekend from the Airpower Museum in Blakesburg, Iowa.
+Packed in with old couch cushions and big pieces of foam, a 1928 Lincoln Page and 1937 Lincoln Aerosport F model airplane made the trip to Hastings in pieces this weekend from the Air Power Museum in Blakesburg, Iowa.

 Blakesburg also is home to the Antique Airplane Association.